Farmers in the Crosshairs

 In the realm of nut trees, I've seen almond and pecan trees start to appear.
 And I'm growing a Yellowhorn Tree, which has amazing orchid-like flowers and edible nuts.
 The pinon pine tree has nuts that are quite a delicacy.
 Don't forget sunflowers, pollinator plants that supply nuts and oil.

 Potatoes.
 I have grown potatoes for several years with mixed results.
 One year, they just disappeared, rotted or eaten by underground critters.
 But most years they do well.
-I get the highest quality seed potatoes I can find, such as German Red Potatoes.
+I get the highest quality seed potatoes I can find, such as German Reds.
 I cut them into chits, each with at least two eyes.
 I dry them thoroughly in a cool dark place on newspaper.
 Planted in trenches, they are "hilled up" as they grow for highest yield.
 This year, I'm going to try growing sweet potatoes too!